milafreckled/qa-tech-challenge/README.md

 ```

 Run that second command once per machine (or CI runner) — `npm install` gets you the Playwright library, but the actual browser binaries (Chromium, Firefox, WebKit) it drives are a separate download.

+Microsoft Edge is the exception: `npx playwright install` doesn't fetch it, with or without `--with-deps`.
+The `msedge` project launches whatever real Edge is already installed on your machine (`channel: 'msedge'` in `playwright.config.ts`) rather than a Playwright-managed copy, so `--project=msedge` only works if [Edge](https://www.microsoft.com/edge) is installed separately as a normal application first.

 ## Type checking (build step)